mapperfr/mapperfr-source/content/en/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
 I'm a geographer, mapmaker and developer currently working for the [LAMPEA](https://lampea.cnrs.fr) laboratory at [MMSH](https://mmsh.fr) in Aix-en-Provence (Fr).
-I'm also an assistant Professor in cartography at Paul-Valéry University in Montpellier.
+I'm also an assistant professor in cartography at Paul-Valéry University in Montpellier.
 I've been working previously as a freelance mapmaker and geographer, as a project manager at [LPED](https://lped.fr) for the [MC3 international research network](https://mc3.lped.fr) and as a research engineer at [SATT Sud-Est](https://sattse.com/) where, with a team of urban planners and climatologists, I helped to design and build a pedagogical model simulating the urban heat island.